Return to Senior Thesis Overview page

 (4) Final Thesis Submission: The due date for submitting the final, corrected version of your thesis to the registrar is no later than 4 PM on the next-to-last day of classes.
 See the section below on Final Submission for details.

 IMPORTANT: The Neuroscience faculty take the College's final deadline for submitting theses to the Registrar very seriously.
 We will not advocate on behalf of students who fail to submit their finalized copy on time.

 ADVICE ABOUT TIMING

 During the spring semester, work out a schedule for submitting drafts or sections of your thesis to your advisor for comments.
-This is to insure that the thesis in final form is ready for submission on the due date.
+This is to insure that the thesis in final form is ready for initial submission to the Neuroscience faculty on the due date.
 The final stages of preparation take more time than you expect!

 - Remember to plan time for making figures, tables, and figure legends, plus preparing the Table of Contents and List of Figures—have someone show you how to use Microsoft Word do this automatically.